Thunderbottom/website/content/blog/2018-08-03-installing-termite-on-void.md

 +++
-title = "Installing Termite on Void Linux" date  = 2018-08-03T12:31:26+05:30
+title = "Installing Termite on Void Linux" date  = 2018-08-03T12:31:26+05:30 description = "Simple instructions for building and installing the Termite terminal emulator on Void Linux using a custom VTE build."
 [extra]
 tags  = "void linux, termite, terminal, linux, systems"
 +++